 And here is Indian Outlaw by Dara Burriss

 I use Odee for my prints to give to clients that purchased properties and to help in landing new clients.
 Send a picture or file and they do the rest.
 It comes to you stretched and framed on wood.
-You can get these framed or hang on the wood framingitself.
+You can get these framed or hung on the wood framing itself.
 I have never had an issue with shipping due to the custom boxing and bubble wrap.

 So if you want to impress someone or want a piece of art to finish a room go check Canvaskick out.
 They have been highlighted by Cassie Freeman of Hi Sugarplum fame and the One Room Challenge!
 Speaking of which she was in Big Sky I hear and didn’t even give me a call!
 Bet I’m even friends with the guy that married her sister!
 Plus, I know a Big Sky Interior Designer that would have loved to show her some cool homes!
 She…should…have…called.

 Travis did want me to say stay tuned for additional artists and additional pieces from existing artists!

 I’m always bringing you new and exciting topics here at Venture West Ranches blog.
 This one was way off the beaten path for Montana ranch real estate but I have used Canvaskick and Odee so many times and they have always come through for me, that I owed them.
 Great people and they bend over backwards for you.

 Buzz Tatom is a ranch owner and has built, run and sold numerous businesses in his career.
 This gives him a unique background in helping Montana farmers and ranchers navigate the life decisions that we all have to face.
 Whether it is passing the ranch on to the next generation or planning for eventual sale, his talents and contacts help save clients money and navigate complicated transactions.